-F20 - Local/Express
+F20 - Local/Express or Alternate Mode Lighting

 The Local/Express control is for engines that carry a local/express light (R-17 subway, for example).
 Some engines do not carry this light or this feature.
 Alternatively, some engines do carry a light that can be toggled by F20.
 Often times this will be a Beacon light or a variable indicator light of some kind.
 Again, not all engines carry a light controllable by F20.